Communities & Memberships

 Slack channel 1

 But, while you can build a community on Slack, in the big picture, it isn’t great for online communities.
-It’s got limited member roles and limited content types, and it lacks the types of features to build out a full community business (events, courses, content gating, etc.) Slack is also missing monetization, so you can’t start a paid community on it.
+It has limited member roles and limited content types, and it lacks the types of features to build out a full community business (events, courses, content gating, etc.) Slack is also missing monetization, so you can’t start a paid community on it.

 It’s basically like Discord.
 Most Hosts outgrow it OR find that their community fails from lack of engagement options.
 Let’s not forget that Slack works for the virtual office because people HAVE to be there.